Cornell Engineers are structural engineers with a passion for class-leading construction.

 Whatever the reason, I think that asking Cornell Engineers to be “Your Engineer” is a clever, budget-conscious decision well worth the little bit extra you have to pay to get Cornell Engineers on your team.

-So yes, your choices are work really hard, give your money to a big builder for a ‘pretty house’ and watch every move they make (take lots of photos!!!) and hope that you get value for money or what….
+So yes, your choices are to work really hard, give your money to a big builder for a ‘pretty house’ and watch every move they make (take lots of photos!!!) and hope that you get value for money or what….?

 People will always gravitate towards a pretty house that costs less over good construction.
 Those are the people lying awake at night.

 A good engineering consultant and a well-built home go hand in hand.
-Ask us how we can design your new home and let you get a good night’s sleep.
+Ask us how we can design your new home, get class-leading construction and sleep well at night.